grettke/help/help.md

 ```

 When `ess` starts, or when ℝ starts, it takes the current directory as its
 working directory.
-This is totally fine; so don't ask what the working directory
+This is totally fine; so don&rsquo;t ask what the working directory
 should be.

 ```lisp